spatialos/online-services/docs/quickstart.md

 ## Prerequisites

+Firstly, you'll need to be signed up to SpatialOS, and have it installed.

 We're going to be using Google Cloud for this example.
 You can adapt these instructions to whatever you want - as long as it provides a [Kubernetes](https://kubernetes.io/) cluster.
 Don't worry if you don't know what Kubernetes is yet.

 There are a few things you'll need to install.